Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

-The filament motions created by motors cause the densely-packed filaments collide often, creating a net extensile stress along the bundles' axes (Fig.~\ref{fig:L1Buckl}F).
-However, the fixed simulation box size hinders the networks' elongation, causing the bundles aligned with $x$-axis to buckle from the net extensile stress (Fig.~\ref{fig:L1Buckl}F, see movie Buckle.mp4).
+The filament motions created by motors cause the densely-packed filaments to collide often, creating a net extensile stress along the bundles' axes (Fig.~\ref{fig:L1Buckl}F).
+However, the fixed simulation box size hinders the networks' elongation, causing the bundles aligned with $x$-axis to buckle due to the net extensile stress (Fig.~\ref{fig:L1Buckl}F, see movies video2.mp4 and video3.mp4).
 In contrast, bundles not aligned with the $x$-axis are not constrained and so evolve into straight spikes.
 This misalignment of bundles is seen as a small net stress in the $y,z$-directions for $t \geq \SI{4}{\s}$ (Fig.~\ref{fig:L1Buckl}F).